 install product files in a protected folder, or edit the system boot

 Mac OS X Systems — Get the name and password of an administrator account on your computer.
 The administrator account is the user account you set up when you configured your Mac OS X system; this account is not your MathWorks Account.
 During installation, you must enter this name and password in the Authenticate dialog box,

 Consider disabling virus checking software and Internet security applications on your system for the duration of the installation process.
 These applications can slow down or cause the installation process to appear to become unresponsive (hang).

 You only need to install the license manager once at a site.
-For information about installing MathWorks software on clients, see Install MathWorks Software on Client Systems.
+For information about installing MathWorks software on clients, see Install MathWorks Software on Client Systems (Installation, Licensing, and Activation).